jumpingrivers/inteRgrate/README.md

 [![R-CMD-check](https://github.com/jumpingrivers/inteRgrate/workflows/R-CMD-check/badge.svg)](https://github.com/jumpingrivers/inteRgrate/actions)
 <!-- badges: end -->

-The goal of inteRgrate is to provide an very opinionated set of rules for R package development.
+The goal of {inteRgrate} is to provide an very opinionated set of rules for R package development.
 The idea is that when many people contribute to a package, it’s easy for standards to diverge.
 We think that CI can help here.
 This package has the same functions for both travis and